Large Family Gathered in Kitchen

 Introducing Stifel Trust Company Delaware, N.A.

-Delaware is a popular jurisdiction for wealthy and ultra-wealthy families to work towards their estate and trust planning goals.
-Delaware laws demonstrate the state’s unsurpassed commitment to allow families extraordinary flexibility in the management of their financial affairs.
+Delaware’s trust laws allow families extraordinary flexibility when planning to pass wealth to future generations.
 Stifel Trust Company Delaware, N.A.
-(Stifel Delaware Trust) not only provides access to Delaware law, it also offers a world-class investment platform that can deliver solutions tailored to a client’s specific needs, through discretionary or directed-asset management.
-This platform facilitates the use of discretionary core portfolios managed by Stifel Delaware Trust, including monitoring, rebalancing, and reporting, coupled with guided, opportunistic trading strategies.
+(Stifel Trust Delaware) not only provides access to Delaware law, it also offers a world-class investment platform that can deliver solutions tailored to a client’s specific needs, through discretionary or directed-asset management.
+This platform facilitates the use of discretionary

 Stifel Delaware Trust is able to offer clients a very favorable, trust-friendly jurisdiction.
 For example:

-• Use of a Delaware trustee allows trusts to continue over generations, even indefinitely, providing objectivity, continuity of administration, and long-term, disciplined asset management, while seeking to maintain a valuable legacy.
+• Use of a Delaware trustee allows trusts to continue over generations, even indefinitely, providing objectivity, continuity of administration, and long-term, disciplined asset management, while seeking to maintain a

-• Wealthy families may move their trusts or assets to Stifel Delaware Trust from high income tax jurisdictions to take advantage of favorable tax laws.
+• Wealthy families may move their trusts or assets to Stifel Trust Delaware from high income tax jurisdictions to take advantage of favorable tax laws.

 • A “directed trust” under Delaware law permits a grantor to appoint a third-party advisor, which could be a family member, to direct the trustee in investing the trust’s assets.
 This arrangement may be particularly desirable when the trust owns a closely held business, or low basis securities, and the family wished to retain control over the disposition of these assets.